Northern Dancer: 1964: Three-year-old season

 He then entered a seven-furlong allowance race at Gulfstream Park on March 28 as a prep for the Florida Derby.
 Shoemaker was unable to ride due to a previous commitment, so Ycaza got the ride.
 Northern Dancer won easily by four lengths, equaling the track record of 1:222/5.
 In the Florida Derby on April 4, Northern Dancer was the 3–10 favourite in a field of eight.
 With Shoemaker back up, Northern Dancer raced in mid-pack behind a slow pace, then started to make up ground on the rail.
 Shoemaker waited until the half mile pole then urged the colt on without using the whip.
-Norther Dancer quickly took the lead at the head of the stretch and then held off a challenge by The Scoundrel, eventually winning by a length.
+Northern Dancer quickly took the lead at the head of the stretch and then held off a challenge by The Scoundrel, eventually winning by a length.
 Shoemaker said later that the colt was improving.
 However, his time was a disappointing 1:504/5, the slowest Florida Derby since 1955.
 Joe Hirsch of the Daily Racing Form commented, "It did not appear that Shoemaker had a lot of horse left at the wire."
 Luro was satisfied with the performance though, feeling that the slow time of the race was the result of a fast workout a few days earlier in which Northern Dancer had fought restraint by the exercise rider.

 Shortly after the race, Luro asked Shoemaker to commit to riding Northern Dancer in the Kentucky Derby.
 But Shoemaker instead chose Hill Rise, who had won the San Felipe Stakes and the Santa Anita Derby in California.
 Shoemaker had never ridden Hill Rise but campaigned hard to get the mount, believing the colt represented his best chance for a Derby win.
 Ycaza was also unable to commit to Northern Dancer as another trainer had first call on his services.
 Ultimately, Luro settled on Bill Hartack, who had ridden Luro's previous Kentucky Derby winner, Decidedly.
 "I'm not upset about it at all," said Luro.
 "I guess Shoemaker must not have been impressed with my horse's race Saturday, but I believe it was far from his best effort."

 With his new jockey, Northern Dancer was made the 1–5 favourite in a field of five in the Blue Grass Stakes at Keeneland on April 23.
 With Northern Dancer so heavily backed, only win betting was allowed.
 Northern Dancer rated in second behind a slow early pace until the head of the stretch when he coasted to the lead.
 Another horse, Allen Adair, made a run down the stretch so Hartack released his grip and Northern Dancer crossed the finish line in front by half a length.
 He completed the nine furlongs in a time of 1:494/5 and galloped out the Derby distance of ten furlongs in 2:03.
 Hartack was satisfied with the colt's abilities.
 "He is a small horse," said Hartack, "but he has lots of brawn and lots of guts."